septor/gallery/README.md

 # Gallery

 Basically an image gallery.
-It pulls in every* image inside `/images` and displays them.
+It pulls in every (defined in `formats.txt`) image inside `/images` and displays them.

 I threw this together to quickly display images that I print off for my children to color.
 I'm sharing it because my GitHub activity is terrible.

 Enjoy, or don't.

-* Supported formats are `jpg,gif,png,jpeg,svg`.
-You can modify line 16 (extensions are in curly braces) to include additional formats.
-Cause that's a possibility.
+## Image extensions

+You can decide which extensions to use by editing `formats.txt` split your extentions with a `,`.
+Submit a pull request if you find any that matter that should be included.